 For the last 8 years, I was Principal of Nungalinya College, an Aboriginal Theological College in Darwin.
 Theoretically I worked as a teacher, but perhaps more accurately I should be described as a learner.
 While I have only glimpsed the richness of the contributions Aboriginal Christians can make to the Australian Church, I would like to share about two central concerns for our Aboriginal brothers and sisters – land and kinship.
 These are key ideas as we explore what it is to be grounded in this country and in relationships of all kinds.
 However, perhaps even more significant is what we can learn from them about keeping Jesus at the centre and being grounded in Him alone.

 Registration includes keynote addresses from Dr Paula Gooder and Dr Jude Long, plus morning and afternoon tea, lunch and over 20 electives of Biblical and theological reflection on embodiment, social identity, discipleship, leadership, workplace, theological education, worship, ethics, violence against women, and indigenous perspectives.

 9am-5pm with Registration and coffee from 8.30am.

 As well as the two keynote speakers, there will be four elective sessions, with a choice of papers.
-A program outline is included below.
-The full program will be available in May 2019.
+A program outline is included below or you can download details of the elective sessions: